-There are a wide range of qualities, but it can be wildly divided into "Hanadama" which has an extremely strict criteria and the rest are classified as Akoya Pearls.
-Akoya Pearls are traditionally worn during Japanese Weddings and is used as an important item for ceremonial and formal occasions.
+There are a wide range of quality, but can be divided into "Hanadama" which has an extremely strict criteria and Akoya Pearls.
+Hanadama has the best luster, color, spot level and are quite rare.
+Akoya Pearls are traditionally worn during Japanese weddings and used as an important item for ceremonial and formal occasions.

 South Sea Pearls